siemens/ix/BREAKING_CHANGES.md

 }),
 ```

-This will preload all icons without providing the svg's as assets.
-Downside of this way is the increased bundle size. **not recommended**
+This will preload all icons without providing the SVGs as assets.
+The downside of doing this that it results in a larger bundle size. **not recommended**

 ## v2.0.0